 At most 50 words will be displayed on screen (in order of recurrence);

-- Note that it's also possible for your audience to send emojis!
+Note that it's also possible for your audience to send emojis!

-- Turn on the “Multiple answers": this will allows participants to send in as many answers as they'd like, which is generally useful for displaying the different concepts as a word cloud;
+Turn on the “Multiple answers” option: this will allow participants to send in as many answers as they'd like, which is generally useful for displaying the different concepts as a word cloud;

-- Turn on the “Likes on answers": participants will then be able to see each other's answers and click on a little heart to upvote the answer of one of their peers.
+Turn on the “Likes on answers” option: participants will then be able to see each other's answers and click on a little heart to upvote the answer of one of their peers.
 Functionally speaking, this is identical to sending the same answer.
 The advantage is that it prevents spelling errors that might occur if the answer is sent in multiple times, thereby causing these answers to be displayed separately.

-- Add a 30 character limit, which will prevent any answer from being split in two.
+Add a 30-character limit, which will prevent any answer from being split in two.